Dealers in Lumber & Coal

 Maze Nails was also the first mill to pack nails into both 50-lb. and 5-lb. boxes - quite a departure from the old 100-lb. kegs which were considered the standard packing.

 Maze Nails has always been on the leading edge of developing nails to apply ever-changing and modern building materials.
 When hardboard siding first entered the market, for example, shipments of the product were made to lumberyards all over the country.
 Unfortunately, contractors found that regular box nails and siding nails didn't drive well through the new, tough materials.
 Maze Nails was quickly contacted - and within several weeks had developed high-carbon steel, small-headed STORMGUARD® siding nails.
-Those nails soon became the industry standard for hardboard siding nails - and they continue to hold that distinction.
+Those nails soon became the industry standard for hardboard siding nails.

 Independent Nail Purchased by Maze in 1990

-Fine merchandising and sales aids gave Independent's STORMHOLD® nail line brand-name recognition that most other nail makers were unable to match for many years.
-Independent Nail designed many new nails, including ring shank nails for better holding power.
+Fine merchandising and sales aids gave Independent's STRONGHOLD® nail line brand-name recognition that other nail makers were unable to match for many years.
+Independent Nail designed many new nails, including ring shank nails for better holding power in 1934.
 Independent Nail and Maze Nails are widely known as the two producers most instrumental in creating the strong market for specialty nails.

 The Independent Nail company purchase gave Maze Company many items that customers were also demanding.
-These included stainless steel nails, copper nails, plastic head AP nails, metal head cap nails, paneling nails, hardwood trim nails and aluminum nails.
+These included stainless steel nails, copper nails, plastic head cap nails, metal head cap nails, paneling nails, hardwood trim nails and aluminum nails.
+The Independent Nail operation ultimately was consolidated into the Illinois operation – so that we could more efficiently manufacture all items here in the Peru Illinois plant.

 1836: Samuel N. Maze leaves Ireland for America.